HugoDerigny/feature-flags-server/README.md

 > Everything is free since it's a self-hosted API.

-> If you are planning to use this API with a react front end, check the hook i made that use this API : [react-use-feature-flags-api]()
+> If you are planning to use this API with a react front end, check the hook i made that use this API : [use-feature-flags](https://www.npmjs.com/package/use-feature-flags)

 **Summary**